Dukan Dam: Project history

 The Dukan Dam was built between 1954 and 1959 as a multi-purpose dam to provide water storage, irrigation and hydroelectricity.
 The design for the dam was carried out by the British engineering company Binnie & Partners (with Partner and third generation Binnie engineer Geoffrey Binnie the key engineer).
 Additional structural analysis was done for Binnie by his friends at Imperial College, Professor Pippard and Letitia Chitty, who "developed a stress analysis technique using relaxation methods and a rubber model to verify the design form."

 Prior to the flooding of Lake Dukan, the area was subjected to archaeological research to investigate as many archaeological sites as possible.
 An archaeological survey in the Ranya Plain documented some 40 archaeological sites with evidence for occupation ranging from the sixth millennium BCE up to the present.
 Five of these sites were then excavated: Tell Bazmusian, ed-Dem, Kamarian, Qarashina and Tell Shemshara.
 The excavations at Tell Bazmusian revealed a temple dating to the second millennium BCE.
 At Tell Shemshara, an early-sixth millennium BCE village was excavated, as well as an early-second millennium BCE palace with a small archive of clay tablets.
 The inhabitants of some 50 villages in the flooded area, around 1,000–1,200 families, were resettled to the west of the lake.
 The power station was designed in 1973 by the Russian company Hydroproject and became operational in 1979.

+In 1990 the dam was used to house a group of 'human shield' hostages.
+They were held initially at the guest lodge nearby, thereafter in the offices adjacent to the cafeteria inside the dam and later inside prefabricated huts on the top of the dam.
+The intention was to deter coalition air strikes in the upcoming 1991 Gulf war.
+They were released in December 1990 and returned home.

 Due to lack of maintenance and repairs, the power station has underperformed and is now, after 30 years of service, due for replacement.
 In 2007, the World Bank began a US$40 million project to repair the Dokan and Darbandikhan Dams.
 Repairs to the Dokan Dam are expected to cost over $8 million and be complete in late 2012.